 The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
 The final status of Jammu and Kashmir has not yet been agreed upon by the parties.
-Final boundary between the Republic of Sudat Nau not yet been determined.
+Final boundary between the Republic of Sudan the Republic of South Sudan has not yet been determined.
 A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas).